-Woodland School recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
+Name of school recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
 Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.

-Pupils who need social workers
+• Pupils who need social workers